Group knowledge and individual introspection: Introduction

+The following example is adapted from \citet[p.
+363]{GeanakoplosNonPartition} and highlights the shortcomings of the standard representation of distributed knowledge.
 Consider a situation of incomplete information with two possible states of the world, $\omega_1$ and $\omega_2$.
-There are two persons, Ann ($a$) and Bob ($b$), whose knowledge is represented by the possibility relations and, equivalently, by the knowledge operators in the table below.
+There are two persons, Carol ($c$) and Bob ($b$).
+Carol is fully rational while Bob is not.
+Their knowledge is represented by the knowledge operators $K_c$ and $K_b$ and, equivalently, by the possibility relations $P_c$ and $P_b$ in Table \ref{tab:MotEx}.